geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 ### Task 1 – Manage Meeting Policies

 Meeting policies control the features that are available to meeting participants for meetings that are scheduled by users in your organization.
 An organization-wide policy named Global is created by default, and all users in your organization are assigned this meeting policy by default.
 You can either make changes to this policy or create one or more custom policies and assign users to them.
 When you create a custom policy, you can allow or prevent certain features from being available to your users, and then assign it to one or more users who will have the settings applied to them.

-As part of Adatum’s pilot project for implementing Microsoft Teams, you want to customize the Global meeting policy.
+As Holly Spencer, Adatum's Enterprise Administrator, you want to customize the company's Global meeting policy as part of Adatum’s pilot project for implementing Microsoft Teams.

 1. In the **Microsoft 365 admin center**, in the left-hand navigation pane, under **Admin Centers**, select **Teams.** This will open the Microsoft Teams admin center.